Marat-Tim/lints/src/main/resources/org/eolang/motives/lines/object-line-out-of-listing.md

-# Object Line Out Of Listing
+# Object line out of listing

 Line number inside `<o/>` in [XMIR] cannot be bigger than amount of lines in the listing.